alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AppStoreLikeExampleSwift3](https://github.com/IosPower/AppStoreLikeExampleSwift3) - Using CollectionView, UITableView, ScrollView, Such As AppStore.
 * [AudioKitSynthOne](https://github.com/AudioKit/AudioKitSynthOne) - AudioKit Synth One: Open-Source iOS Synthesizer App.
+* [Beam for Reddit](https://github.com/PowerMobileTeam/NewsApp) - An open source Reddit client for iOS.
 * [bitbar](https://github.com/matryer/bitbar) - BitBar lets you put the output from any script/program in your Mac OS X Menu Bar.
 * [breadwallet](https://github.com/breadwallet/breadwallet-ios) - The iOS version of the Bread bitcoin wallet.
 * [Charter](https://github.com/matthewpalmer/Charter) - A Swift mailing list client for iPhone and iPad.